QDucasse/ParserGen/README.md

 Write the following command while in `parserGenerator` to launch the generator:
 ```
-$ python3 testFile.py
+$ python testFile.py
 ```

 that can be used with:
 * `testLexerWriterEBNF.py`
 * `testLexerWriterPascal.py`
 * `testLexerWriterPascal_v2.py`